Albert-S-Briscoe/xkb-geometry-documentation/README.md

 - https://github.com/ZeptByteS/xkb_geometry_microsoft_4000

 Please let me know if you find more.
-I think it would be nice to have a good collection of keyboard geometry configuration files.
+I think it would be good to have a collection of keyboard geometry configuration files.

 # Sources: